On-Campus Summer Scholar Awards

 Students pursuing projects in the sciences (biology, chemistry, computer science, geosciences, mathematics, physics, and psychology) may apply to conduct research under the guidance of a Denison faculty member.
 Applications for summer science awards are submitted to the Anderson Coordinator, Dr. Jessica Rettig.
 For more information, see the Anderson Summer Science Program on MyDenison.

 Students pursuing projects in the social sciences, humanities, fine arts, and interdisciplinary fields may apply to conduct an independent research, scholarly, or creative project under the guidance of a Denison faculty member.
 Applications are evaluated by the Student Research Grants Committee (SRGC), an elected committee made up of four faculty members (one from each division of the college).
-For more information, see the Lisska Center for Scholarly Engagement on MyDenison.
+For more information about the on-campus summer scholars program, visit MyDenison.

 On-campus Summer Scholar projects typically last 10 weeks between mid-May and early August.
 All Summer Scholars receive a stipend, campus housing allowance, and supplemental research funding.
 Faculty members also receive a stipend.